 We have our excess cash invested in diversified high credit money market accounts, US treasuries, certificates of deposit, municipal bonds and auction rate securities.
 The investments have historically been considered very safe investments with very minimal default rates.
-However, the recent uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in recent auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
-We reduced our holdings of auction rate securities during fiscal 2007 through the auction process.
-As of January 31, 2009, we had \$1.7 million, net of \$0.3 million temporary impairment, invested in auction rate securities that are classified as long-term marketable securities on our consolidated balance sheet.
-For the year ended January 31, 2009, we incurred a temporary impairment charge on these investments of approximately \$0.3 million recorded in other comprehensive income.
+However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in recent auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
+As of August 1, 2009, we had \$0.8 million, net of \$0.2 million temporary impairment, invested in auction rate securities that are classified as long-term marketable securities on our consolidated balance sheet.
+For the six months ended, August 1, 2009, we incurred a temporary impairment charge on these investments of approximately \$0.2 million recorded in other comprehensive income.
 If market liquidity issues continue, we may incur additional impairment charges on these investments.

-A decline in the market price of our stock and performance of our Company may trigger an impairment of the goodwill recorded on our balance sheet
+A decline in the market price of our stock and our performance may trigger an impairment of the goodwill recorded on our balance sheet

 Goodwill and other intangible assets with indefinite lives must be tested for impairment at least once a year or more frequently if management believes indicators of impairment exist.
-The Company evaluates the recoverability of goodwill annually based on a two-step impairment test.
+We evaluate the recoverability of goodwill annually based on a two-step impairment test.
 The first step compares the fair value of each reporting unit with its carrying amount, including goodwill.
 If the carrying amount exceeds fair value, then the second step of the impairment test is performed to measure the amount of any impairment loss.
 Any reduction in the carrying value of our goodwill as a result of our impairment analysis could result in a non-cash goodwill impairment charge to our statement of operations.
-A goodwill impairment charge could have a significant impact on earnings and potentially result in a violation of our financial covenants, thereby limiting our ability to secure short term financing.
+A goodwill impairment charge could have a significant impact on earnings and potentially result in a violation of our financial covenants, thereby limiting our ability to secure short-term financing.